Understanding Duty of Care in a Nursing Home Abuse Case

 Every person has a responsibility to act reasonably in order to avoid harm to others.
 This is especially true when we trust nursing home facilities to care for our elderly loved ones.
 The duty of care in nursing homes dictates the way nursing home staff must treat residents.
 If this duty is violated, the nursing home patient and his or her family may have a legal case against the home for any damages their loved one sustained.

 Learn more about the duty of care element and how it applies to nursing home abuse cases.
-Then, contact the dedicated Milwaukee nursing home abuse attorneys at PKSD to learn if you have a viable claim against the nursing home.
+Then, contact the dedicated Wisconsin nursing home abuse attorneys at PKSD to learn if you may have a viable claim against the nursing home.

 What Is Duty of Care in a Nursing Home?